Queues Activity Detail view

 ASA

 The average amount of time an interaction waits in queue before an agent answers it.
 This metric does not include interactions that agents do not answer.
-ASA is directly associated with service level and provides insight into the customer service your company provides.
+ASA is directly associated with the service level and provides insight into the customer service your company provides.
 ASA is recorded in the interval in which the agent answered the interaction.

 These terms relate to agents in the queue and are on the right side of the view.